What is the process for a divorce?

 The judge overseeing the divorce will almost always honor the couple’s agreements, however, the judge is permitted to scrutinize the terms if they seem overly unfair to one party or if they seem contrary to the minor children’s best interests.
 With respect to custody and parenting time, the judge is guided not by what is fair or what the parties agree to, but what is in the best interest of the children.

-Other Divorce FAQs:
+Other Divorce Frequently Asked Questions

 - Do Stepparents Have Rights In An Oregon Divorce?

 - Do You Have To Go To Court To Get A Divorce?